-- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school needs to complete the review of the Relationships and Sexuality Education Policy, and to revise the format of the risk assessments. - In discussions with the inspectors, a group of year six and year seven children reported that they feel safe and happy in school and know what to do, and whom to talk to if they have any concerns about their safety and well-being.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The school needs to update aspects of the child protection and safeguarding policies and risk assessments to reflect more fully the school's practice and the guidance from the DE.
+The group of year six children reported that they feel safe in school and are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.